davidmarkclements/fast-safe-stringify/readme.md

 ## Protip

-Whether you're using `fast-safe-stringify` or `json-stringify-safe` if you're use case consists of deeply nested objects without circular references the following pattern will give you best results:
+Whether you're using `fast-safe-stringify` or `json-stringify-safe` if your use case consists of deeply nested objects without circular references the following pattern will give you best results:

 ```js